greenbone/gvmd/INSTALL.md

     gpg --homedir /var/lib/gvm/gvmd/gnupg --edit-key KEYID

 At the prompt enter `disable` followed by `save` and `quit`.
-Then create a new key and re-encrypt all passwords:
+Then start gvmd to create a new key:

-    gvmd --create-credentials-encryption-key
+    gvmd

+and finally re-encrypt all passwords:

     gvmd --encrypt-all-credentials

 No encryption: If for backward compatibility reasons encrypted credentials